A catalog for the north and south Galactic caps

 +dd mm.m.
 The images are available from several archives and through the FIRST Cutout Server.

-All field names in the current catalog end with a letter E through S, depending on the date of the last catalog release in which the image was modified.
-The Q, R and S fields are new in this catalog, while sources extracted from the E-N fields are essentially identical to those in the previous version of the catalog.
-The Q fields include contributions from data taken in Spring 2009; the R fields include remade grid images that were found to have instrument or processing problems; and the S fields include data taken in Spring 2011.
+All field names in the current catalog end with a letter E through X, depending on the date of the last catalog release in which the image was modified.
+The W and X fields are new in this catalog, while sources extracted from the E-T fields are essentially identical to those in the previous version of the catalog.
+The W fields include contributions from EVLA data taken in Spring 2011 and have both a slightly different central frequency (1.335 GHz instead of 1.400 GHz) and typically higher noise levels than the older images.
+The X fields are images that neighbor the EVLA fields but differ from the previous release in that they omit nearby EVLA observations from the co-adding of overlapping grid images.

 Some information summarizing the frequency of counterparts in the various catalogs is given in the table below: